krzbanas/personal-science/content/project/prostate.md

 date = "2004-01-03"

 # Project title.
-title = "Prostate elemental analysis"
+title = "Prostate tissue: elemental analysis"

 # Project summary to display on homepage.
 summary = "Prostate SRIXE"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "CNT.png"
+# image_preview = "CNT.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`